 USES AND DISCLOSURES BASED UPON THE USER’S AUTHORIZATION

 Other uses and disclosures of the User’s PHI will be made only with the User’s written authorization unless otherwise permitted or required by law.
-These include the following:
+The user has the right to withdraw consent at any time.
+Instances where Coapt will obtain written authorization include the following:

 a.
 Marketing.
 Coapt will not use or disclose the User’s PHI for marketing purposes without the User’s prior authorization.
 The User has the right to revoke such authorization to use or disclose PHI except to the extent action has already been taken on behalf of Coapt.
 To provide or revoke authorization to utilize the User’s PHI, the User may contact Coapt in writing to make either request.